Title and statement of responsibility area

 Scope and content

-The second group is a collection of scrapbooks and editorials and contests of the Telegram and its rivals, The Toronto Star and The Toronto Globe and Mail.
-The scrapbooks consists of Toronto Telegram editorians (1962-1967), Globe & Mail editorials (1961-1970) and Toronto Star editorials (1940-1968).
-There are also indexes to Star editorials, scrapbooks concerning the Star's Santa Claus Fund (1923-1960) and the Star's Fresh Air Fund.
+The second group is a collection of scrapbooks of editorials and contests of the Toronto Telegram and its rivals, the Toronto star and the Toronto Globe and Mail.
+The scrapbooks consist of Toronto Telegram editorials, 1962-1967; Globe and Mail editorials, 1961 1970; and Toronto Star editorials, 1940 1968.
+There are also indexes to Star editorials, scrapbooks concerning the Star Santa Claus Fund, 1923 1960, and the Star Fresh Air Fund.

-The newspaper clippings are divided into two broad areas: Personalities, and Subjects.
-These consists of clippings from the Telegram arranged alphabetically by personality name, including such people as Winston Churchill, Henry Fort, Mitchell Hepburn, and Nellie McClung; and subjects, ranging from Abortion to Medicine and Australia to Japan.
-Both groups of files are complete only to the letter "M" (the remaining files do not appear to have been transferred to the archives).
+The newspaper clippings are divided into two broad areas: personalities and subjects.
+These consist of clippings from the 'Telegram,' arranged alphabetically by personality name, including such people as Winston Churchill, Henry Ford, Mitchell Hepburn, and Nellie McClung; and subjects ranging from abortion to medicine and from Australia to Japan.
+Both groups of files are complete only to the letter 'M'.

-The printed material consists of accompanying material removed from the files of photoprints from the 1987-001 accession.
-It contains information about the subjects of the photos they were separated from and are cross-referenced with those print files.
+The printed material consists of accompanying material removed from the files of photoprints in the 1987-001 accession.
+It contains information about the subjects of the photos they were separated from and are cross referenced with those print files.

 Notes area